-The College of Saint Benedict and Saint John's University are private liberal arts higher education institutions that share a common curriculum and coordinated academic and extracurricular activities.
+The College of Saint Benedict ("CSB") and Saint John's University ("SJU") are private liberal arts higher education institutions that share a common curriculum and coordinated academic and extracurricular activities.
 The Sisters of the Order of Saint Benedict founded the College of Saint Benedict in 1913 with an intentional commitment to the education of women.
 Saint John's University was founded in 1856 by the monks of Saint John's Abbey as a men's university.
 Both campuses, located six miles apart, have a coeducational atmosphere.
-The mission of the College of Saint Benedict and Saint John's University is to provide the very best residential liberal arts education in the Catholic Benedictine university tradition.
-They foster integrated learning, exceptional leadership for change, and wisdom for a lifetime.
+The missions of CSU and SJU are to provide the very best residential liberal arts education in the Catholic Benedictine university tradition.
+CSB and SJU foster integrated learning, exceptional leadership for change, and wisdom for a lifetime.

-The College of Saint Benedict (CSB) is a private women's Catholic liberal arts college located in St. Joseph, Minnesota.
-CSB is a residential campus with 1266 students residing on campus in 21 residence facilities and apartment complexes for 2022.
-The College of Saint Benedict is closely associated with Saint Benedict's Monastery.
-The college and the monastery are separate corporations that work closely together and function as a community.
+CSB is a private women's Catholic liberal arts college located in St. Joseph, Minnesota.
+CSB is a residential campus with 1242 students residing on campus in 21 residence facilities and apartment complexes for 2023.
+CSB and Saint Benedict's Monastery (the "Monastery") are separate corporations that work closely together and function as a community.
 The CSB campus consists of 168 acres with 42 buildings.
-Approximately 1410 undergraduate students, 41 graduate students, 125 faculty, 159 administrators, 151 support staff, and 82 sisters are members of the college/monastic communities.
-The monastic community resides on approximately 257 additional acres.
+The monastic community at CSB resides on approximately 257 additional acres.
+The CSB population includes approximately 1391 undergraduate students, 41 graduate students, 121 faculty, 158 administrators, and 167 support staff.
+Fewer than 80 sisters reside within the residential facilities of the monastery.

-Saint John's University (SJU) is a private, liberal arts university for men located in Collegeville, Minnesota.
-SJU is a residential campus with 1280 FTE students residing on campus in 32 residence areas and apartment complexes for 2022.
-The abbey and university share an 80-acre campus in the midst of a 2,900-acre tract of woodlands and lakes.
-Approximately 1,528 undergraduates, 117 coeducational graduate School of Theology students, 189 faculty, 221 administrators, 259 support staff, and 106 monks are members of the university/monastic communities.
-Saint John's Preparatory (SJP) School, with a 2022 coed enrollment of 287, of which 66 reside in Prep School campus housing, and a faculty and staff of 52, has facilities sharing the university campus.
+SJU is a private, liberal arts university for men located in Collegeville, Minnesota.
+SJU is a residential campus with 1265 FTE students residing on campus in 33 residence areas and apartment complexes for 2023.
+Saint John's Abbey (the "Abbey") and SJU share an 80-acre campus in the midst of a 2,900-acre tract of woodlands and lakes.
+Approximately 1,468 undergraduates, 143 coeducational graduate School of Theology students, 144 faculty, 202 administrators, 182 support staff, and 104 monks are members of the SJU and the monastic community.
+Saint John's Preparatory (SJP) School, with a 2023 coed enrollment of 296, of which 81 reside in Prep School campus housing, and a faculty and staff of 58, has facilities sharing SJU's campus.